Azure/azure-sdk-for-net/doc/LLC/LLC_Quickstart.md

 #### 2. Run the Generate Command

-From a PowerShell command prompt, navigate to the directory holding `Azure.<your-sdk-name>.sln`.Run the following commands:
+From a PowerShell command prompt, navigate to the directory holding `Azure.<your-sdk-name>.sln`.
+Run the following commands:

 ```
 sdk\<your-service-name>\Azure.<your-sdk-name>\src> dotnet msbuild /t:GenerateCode